-This is an easy recipe for homemade croissants that are made with cottage cheese, stuffed with dried cranberries and drizzled with a heavenly orange glaze.
-These Orange Cranberry Glazed Cheese Croissants would make a sweet addition to a holiday breakfast.
+Orange Glazed Cheese Croissants are a quick and easy recipe for homemade croissants made with cottage cheese, stuffed with dried cranberries, and drizzled with a heavenly orange glaze.
+These sweet cheese pastries would make a sweet addition to a holiday breakfast.

-I love these low sugar cranberries to add to recipes.
-Most recipes have enough sweetness, so it’s a great way to cut some of the sugar.
-If you don’t love cranberries, just leave them out.
-The orange glazed croissants are tasty all by themselves.
+I love these low-sugar cranberries to add to recipes.
+Most recipes have enough sweetness, so it's a great way to cut some of the sugar.
+If you don't love cranberries, just leave them out.
+The orange-glazed croissants are incredibly delicious all by themselves.

 - 1 cup unbleached all purpose flour

 - 1 egg white

 - ½ cup dried cranberries * I use a low-sugar version